The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 The Luxury Brand Appropriation

 That chain-link pattern on your Fendi bag?
 Inspired by ancient African metalwork and textile designs.
 The geometric motifs in Versace's prints?
-Directly lifted from Akan tribe of Ghana and Kuba tribal patterns of the Republic of Congo.
+Directly lifted from the Akan tribe of Ghana and Kuba tribal patterns of the Republic of Congo.
 Gucci's interlocking G's and repeated patterns?
 Variations on West African symbolic systems that have existed for millennia.

 Starbucks' siren logo?
-Based on African legends to be a Goddess of the traditional Yoruba religion that was brought by the enslaved Africans of what is now Nigeria to the west.
-She is the patron of women, in particular, pregnant women.She is said to be the “mother whose children number as the fish in the sea” and that is why she is presented as a two-tailed mermaid.
-Yemaya is said to bring forth and protect life through all the highs and lows, even during the worst atrocities that can be suffered.
-She reminds women to take time out for themselves, to nurture their own needs and to respect their deserved position in life.
+Based on African legends of a Goddess from the traditional Yoruba religion, brought by enslaved Africans from what is now Nigeria.
+She is the patron of women, particularly pregnant women, and is said to be the “mother whose children number as the fish in the sea.”
+This is why she is presented as a two-tailed mermaid.
+Yemaya is said to bring forth and protect life through all the highs and lows, even during the worst atrocities.
+She reminds women to take time for themselves and to nurture their own needs.

 The very concept of "tribal" patterns in fashion that sell for thousands?
 African innovation, European price tag.